Sarah Lewitinn

 Sarah Lewitinn (born February 3, 1980), also known by her nickname Ultragrrrl, is an American record producer, music critic, DJ, blogger, and music director for the Canadian fashion brand, Aritzia.
 She began her career as an assistant editor at Spin Magazine, and soon helped champion rock bands like My Chemical Romance and The Killers, which led to her starting her own record label, Stolen Transmission.
-In 2006, New York magazine named Lewitinn as one of the most "influential people in music", citing that "Like it or not, she has more power than any print music critic.".
+In 2006, New York magazine said that "Like it or not, she has more power than any print music critic."

 Biography

 Born in New York City to Egyptian-Jewish parents, Lewitinn was raised and educated in Tenafly, New Jersey.
 She began her career as a teenager writing for the AOL-based ABC Kidz site before interning at Spin Magazine.
 It was at that time she received the moniker of "Ultragrrrl", by which she continues to be known.
 After briefly working at the defunct Kurt Andersen-run Inside.com in 1999, Lewitinn was hired as an assistant to Michael Hirschorn at VH1.
 Lewitinn graduated with a degree in Advertising and Marketing from Fashion Institute of Technology in 2001.